 |Contaminated water outdoors||Water filter bottles|

-Nobody can blame you for wanting to drink water that actually tastes good, but instead of buying disposable water bottles, use that money to invest in a filtration system.
+Nobody can blame you for wanting to drink water that actually tastes good.
+However, instead of buying disposable plastic water bottles, use that money to invest in a filtration system.
 It’s that simple!

 2. Reusable Water Bottles